Switch to or revert from a smart account in MetaMask

 Will MetaMask email me about upgrading my account?

 No. That would be some poor wee scammer trying to drain your funds.
-We will only ever prompt you to switch to a smart account directly within the wallet itself.
+Smart accounts are auto enabled for new users and you will only be able to manually switch to a smart account directly within the wallet itself.